kevinguebert/kevinguebert-netlify/content/2018/05/2018-05-01-april-review.md

 ---
 title: "April Review"
-path: "/2018/05/01/april-review"
+slug: "april-review"
 date: "2018-05-02T00:11:00.000Z"
 tags: ["Reflection","Personal Growth"]
+draft: false
+template: "post"
-excerpt: "April is over, May is here.
+description: "April is over, May is here.
 Time to check in on those goals.

 > Goal: By Memorial Day 2018, I want to have 100 new posts on a website about something I have learned.